-- (1) The AER must publish and maintain a ring fencing decision guide. - (2) The guide must provide persons who may apply for or be subject to ring fencing decisions under this Part, and other interested persons, with guidance in relation to: - (a) the functions and powers of the AER to make ring fencing decisions; - (b) the process to be followed by persons when making an application or notification under this Part; - (c) the information the AER will require from service providers in relation to ring fencing decisions; - (d) the process that the AER will follow when making ring fencing decisions; and - (e) any other matter relating to this Part that the AER considers appropriate to include in the guide. - (3) The AER may, in its discretion, develop and publish and may from time to time amend, other non-binding guides relating to this Part.
+- (1) The AER must publish and maintain a ring fencing decision guide for the purpose of providing guidance to persons who may apply for, or be subject to, ring fencing decisions under this Part. - (2) The guide must provide persons who may apply for or be subject to ring fencing decisions under this Part, and other interested persons, with guidance in relation to: - (a) the functions and powers of the AER to make ring fencing decisions; - (b) the process to be followed by persons when making an application or notification under this Part; - (c) the information the AER will require from service providers in relation to ring fencing decisions; - (d) the process that the AER will follow when making ring fencing decisions; and - (e) any other matter relating to this Part that the AER considers appropriate to include in the guide.